-Over-the-Counter (OTC) hearing aids will soon be available directly to consumers.
+Over-the-Counter (OTC) hearing aids are now available directly to consumers.

 They are intended for adults with mild to moderate hearing loss.

 HLAA’s OTC Tip Sheet Can Help

 You may have mild to moderate hearing loss if…

 - You have trouble understanding conversations in groups, with background noise, or when you can’t see who is talking.